teplovs/lexer/README.md

 - `options` - an object with lexer options
   - `skip` - an array of token types that should be skipped (default: `[]`)
   - `endOfFileTokenType` - type of token that will be returned when reaching end of file (default: `"endOfFile"`)
+  - `filePath` - path to the source file (default: `undefined`)

+#### `get rules`

+Returns rules of the current lexer instance.
+These can be overridden without touching the prototype of a class.
+This is particularly useful if you need to extend a lexer only inside a certain function, but without impact on other functions.

+#### `set rules`

+Replaces rules of **the current lexer instance** with the passed ones.
+This won't impact all other lexer instances.

 #### `reset()`